 Is SEO Dead?
 What is your strategy after Google’s Panda Algorithm and Penguin updates?
-Many question had been asked by webmaster whom feel the effect of the recent updates impact on their site traffic or SERP.
-Personally I’ve been researching and visiting some well known SEO Webmaster Forums and the answers are vain, “some say do that, some other say don’t do that”.
-Search Engine Optimize method are varies from small business to large scale business to a small website such as myself.
-Here i would like to share some thought and strategy on my new SEO Strategy after penguin and panda updates.
+Many questions have been asked by webmaster who feel the effect of the recent updates impact their site traffic or SERP.
+I’ve been researching and visiting some well-known SEO Webmaster Forums, and the answers are vain: “Some say to do that, some say don’t do that.”
+Search Engine Optimize methods vary from small businesses to large-scale businesses to small websites like myself.
+Here, I would like to share some thoughts and strategy on my new SEO Strategy after the penguin and panda updates.

 1. No More ‘FREE’ keyword in title tag and anchor text

-Seems like some sites were ‘tanked’ for the ‘Free’ keyword in their title tag and anchor text.
-Some SEO observer i’ve consulted said that Google new algorithm may or may not consider ‘Free’ keyword in title tag as spammy.
-They told me it is fine to have ‘Free’ keyword in meta descriptions and post content but try to prevent or lesser use of ‘Free’ keyword in title tag and anchor text.
+It seems like some sites were ‘tanked’ for the ‘Free’ keyword in their title tag and anchor text.
+Some SEO observers I’ve consulted said that Google’s new algorithm may or may not consider the ‘Free’ keyword in the title tag as spammy.
+They told me it is OK to have a ‘Free’ keyword in meta descriptions and post content but try to prelessenr lesser the use of the ‘Free’ keyword in the title tag and anchor text.

-In my opinion, most of the effected site were using ‘Free WordPress Themes’ in their anchor text for the release of free themes.
-Fortunately most of my Free WordPress Themes were using ‘dezzain’ or ‘dezzain studio’ in most part and hopefully not considered as spammy links in other part
+In my opinion, most affected sites were using ‘Free WordPress Themes’ in their anchor text for the release of free themes.
+Fortunately, most of my Free WordPress Themes use ‘dezzain’ or ‘dezzain studio’ in most parts and hopefully not considered spammy links in other parts. 🙂

-No matter how unique and fascinating your posts are, it is destined to invisible if your title tag keyword are not ranked within 300 place in SERP.
-Using Google Adword Keyword tools, try search for your desired keyword.
-For example, i use ‘seo’ keyword in search, afterward the tools will list all the available keyword most people search within month.
-The keyword competitor were ranked in low, medium and high.
-Advise from my SEO Advisor, if your PageRank are lower than 5, try go for low and medium competition.
+No matter how unique and fascinating your posts are, they are destined to be invisible if your title tag keywords are not ranked within 300 places in SERP.
+Using Google Adword Keyword tools, try searching for your desired keyword.
+For example, I use the ‘SEO’ keyword in a search.
+Afterward, the tools will list all the available keywords most people search within a month.
+The keyword competitors were ranked in low, medium, and high.
+Advise from my SEO: AIfisor, if your PisRank is lower than ton 5, try go for low and medium competition.
 If higher than 5, go for the ‘high’ competition keyword.

-I asked them WHY?
-Do Pagerank have any effect on SERP?
+I asked them WHY.
+Does Pagerank have any effect on SERP?

 They said Higher Pagerank means Higher domain and page authority.
-It is likely to be favored by Google when index update for the search result page ranking.
-Dezzain.com had pagerank of 5 and domain/page authority around 60.
-I think i might go for ‘medium’ competition for now.
-For me to rank well in keyword like ‘WordPress Tutorials’, ‘WordPress News’, ‘WordPress Themes’ etc, i need tons of link juice from more authority site so that’s less of my concern now 😉
+Google will likely favor it when index updates for the search result page ranking.
+Dezzain.com had a PageRank of 5 and domain/page authority of around 60.
+I think I might go for the ‘medium’ competition for now.
+For me to rank well in keywords like ‘WordPress Tutorials’, ‘WordPress News’, ‘WordPress Themes’, etc., I need tons of link juice from more authority sites, so that’s less of my concern now 😉

 3. Build Authenticity and Trust through Social Recognition

-I was advised to build up trust and Authenticity through social recognition such as Facebook fans, Twitter follower and Google+ circles.
-Personally i would prefer an organic build up rather than buying 1000+ likes and follower through services.
-Feeling skeptic on using Facebook own ads service – $5 for 30-70 likes but might try them in future.
-The Huffington Post covered an article on How Google’s Panda and Penguin Replaced SEO With Social, PR and Content which i find very useful to read.
+I was advised to build trust and Authenticity through social recognition, such as Facebook fans, Twitter followers, and Google+ circles.
+Personally, I would prefer an organic build-up rather than buying 1000+ likes and followers through services. skeptical skeptic about using Facebook’s own ads service – $5 for 30-70 likes but I might try them in the future.
+The Huffington Post covered an article on How Google’s Panda and Penguin Replaced SEO With So,cial, PR, and, ContenI, which i find very useful to read.

 4. The Tail of Long Keyword

-What is long tail keyword?
-Long tail keywords are a type of keyword phrase that has at least three, and some times as many as five words in the phrase.
-Seem like keyword research had evolve, rather than using a one phrase keyword like ‘shoes’, people tend to search a longer tail keyword such as ‘bright shiny shoes’ or ‘shoes that fly’.
-For an in-depth strategy of long tail keyword in seo.
+What is a long-tail keyword?
+Long tail keywords are a type of keyword phrase with at least three times as many as five words in the term.
+It seems like keyword research has evolved; rather than using a one-phrase keyword like ‘shoes,’ people tend to search for a longer tail keyword such as ‘bright shiny shoes’ or ‘shoes that fly’ for an in-depth strategy of long tail keywords in SEO.
 Read this.

 5. Only Allowed ‘index’ of significant article or page